rajatguptakgp/covid19india_symptomchecker/README.md

-# covid19hackathon_code19india
+# COVID-19 India Symptom Checker
 Command Line Interface (CLi) chatbot prototype for assistance against COVID-19 pandemic

 ***
 ## Overview
 This project is an experimental simulation of chatbot that works as COVID-19 screening tool which can help user understand what to do next about COVID-19.
-This is a part of #CODE19INDIA - Hackathon against COVID19.

 ## Disclaimer